-The rebuilding of the Cowley organ in St. Mark's Church has cost over $200,000.
-It is a great acquisition, not just for St. Mark's Church, but for Melbourne and Victoria.
+The rebuilding of the Cowley organ in St. Mark's Church cost over $200,000.
+It was a great acquisition, not just for St. Mark's Church, but for Melbourne and Victoria.
 Organists and music lovers from all over Australia come to play and hear this organ.
 The Harrison firm has built many of the great organs of England, including Westminster Abbey.
 At last there is a Harrison organ in Australia, and it is located here in Melbourne.
-The organ is featured on the website of the Organ Historical Trust of Australia.

 The organ was rebuilt by the noted Australian organ builder, Peter Jewkes.

 Find out more about the organ, and previous St Mark's organs, at the Organ Historical Trust of Australia website.